 While I didn’t see street food carts as you’ll find in Mexico City or Bangkok, there were lots of places to buy food on the street.

 Most of what I saw were people standing in line at various walk up windows.
 They’d buy something to eat while they walked around.
 Then they got in line at yet another walkup window to repeat the process.

 I like quirky museums.
 I also like Mao-era Chinese propaganda memorabilia (#nerdalert) so visiting the Shanghai Propaganda Poster Art Center was an obvious choice.
 It was a little tricky to find as it is in the basement of a nondescript building in a residential complex.

 For just 25¥ ($3 USD) you can view posters spanning the Communist Revolution, Great Leap Forward, the Cultural Revolution, and its aftermath.
 If you’re a history geek, you’ll definitely enjoy yourself.

 Personally, I prefer Mobike because their app is completely in English, not just the first screen.
-It’s also easier to adjust seat height on a Mobike bike.

 The next time you don’t feel like planning an extensive itinerary feel free to use these suggestions.
 Let me know how they work out for you.